 Hang out for a couple of days in Jogyakarta – the intellectual and artistic capital of Indonesia.
 Meet the Sultan in his palace, chat with friendly students, or try some famous local culinary specialties.

-Go on athe surf trip and surf one of the best waves in Indonesia in the famous G Land!
+Become a wavehunter!
+Go on a surf trip and surf one of the best waves in Indonesia in the famous G Land.